corneliusmunz/FxWind/README.md

 ## Extracts

-Extracts of the sporting codes of different competition categories
+Extracts of the sporting codes of different FAI competition categories

-**CIAM General rules**
+### CIAM General rules

 > C.17.2 Interruption
 > a) The contest should be interrupted or the start delayed by the contest director in the following